thomaswcole/thomaswcole.github.io/_posts/2025-03-28-estimating-covariance-matrices.md

 Overall, this again highlights the importance of incorporating improved covariance estimation techniques, such as shrinkage, when constructing optimal portfolios in practice.

 As always, you can find additional resources and code on my GitHub.
-Thank you for reading!
+Thanks for reading!

 *References*